-Car rental services are available for passengers arriving at Chiang Mai Airport as well as at hire shops near Thapae Gate.
-Most hotels have standing arrangements with car rental companies too.
+Car rental services are available for passengers arriving at Chiang Mai Airport as well as at hire shops around the city.
 Avis and Sixt are among the global car rental companies represented at the airport while National Cars and North Wheels are among recommended local suppliers in the city.
-The range of vehicles covers everything from Honda Jazz to Toyota Camry and Toyota Fortuner.
+Rentalcars.com provides a streamlined comparison service for car hire in Chiang Mai.
+The range of vehicles covers everything from the Honda Jazz to the Toyota Camry and Toyota Fortuner.
 Mini-vans with drivers for up to 10 passengers are an option too.

 Motorbike Rental has long been the preferred transport for adventurous tourists who want the complete freedom to explore Chiang Mai and to reach local attractions not on public transport routes.
 Pop Rider, Mango Bikes and Tony’s Bikes are among the motorbike hire shops spread out along Moonmuang Road and the streets close to the east side of the Old City moat.